smithdb2910/smithdb2910/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/smarkie?tab=repositories](https://github.com/smarkie?tab=repositories)

-- 🎥 In my leisure I specialize in video post-production for online content, with a focus on crafting and refining engaging video content for various platforms, including YouTube.
-I specialize in video post-production for online content, with a focus on crafting and refining engaging video content for various platforms, including YouTube.

 - 💬 Ask me about **Java, C++, HTML, PHP, MySQL are some of my strongsuits**

 - 📫 How to reach me **smithdb2910@gmail.com**